 We have previously written articles on mobile mining equipment fires and how they can be avoided (Read previous article here).
-Most recently, while further researching this subject, I came across this DNRM bulletin from November 2016.
+While recently researching this subject further, I came across this DNRM bulletin from November 2016.
 It is a very comprehensive review of the DNRM database of Fixed and Mobile Equipment Fires on Surface Coal Mines.
-In this post, I want to discuss further their "Suggested fire reduction strategies" and take them to a deeper level as well as provide some suggested actions that can be immediately implemented.
+In this post, I want to discuss further their "suggested fire reduction strategies" and take them to a deeper level as well as provide some suggested actions that can be immediately implemented.

-The suggested fire reduction strategies from the DNRM include the following 9 items:
+The suggested fire reduction strategies from the DNRM include the following nine (9) items:

 Site data analysis

 Introduction of equipment to site standards